 The Supply Chain

-The ultimate goal of supply chain management systems is to efficiently manage the flow of information, materials, and funds across the entire supply chain,thereby reducing the cost of supply chain while bringing a firm’s products from concept to market.
+The ultimate goal of supply chain management systems is to efficiently manage the flow of information, materials, and funds across the entire supply chain, thereby reducing the cost of the supply chain while bringing a firm’s products from concept to market.

 Types of Supply Chain Management (SCM) Systems

-These systems provide information that help businesses in the planning of their supply chain.
+These systems provide information that helps businesses in the planning of their supply chain.
 Some of the important supply chain planning functions are as follows:

 - Forecasting demand for specific products and preparing sourcing and manufacturing plan for those products.